-After 43 Years of Service, WKHS studios are ready for a “Facelift”
+After 44 Years of Service, WKHS studios were ready for a “Facelift”

 A brief history of the WKHS station facility improvements

-An example of the current condition of the studio walls in one of the WKHS Production Studios.
-The acoustic treatment is disintegrating from age.
+An example of the condition of the studio walls in one of the WKHS Production Studios (Spring 2018).
+Acoustic treatment disintegration.